How to Plan for Production After R&D

 In the early days of a new technology build, getting your prototype working as quickly as possible often takes precedence over long-term hardware planning.
 And that makes sense, when you’re trying to prove an idea, time is the enemy, not cost.

-But here’s where many R&D projects run into trouble: the hardware decisions made during early development don’t always translate well into production.
+But here’s where many R&D projects run into trouble: the hardware decisions made during early development don’t always translate well into production for computing systems.
 What works for a minimum viable product (MVP) often doesn’t work when you need to build 100, 500, or 1,000 units, reliably, affordably, and with guaranteed part availability.

-For engineers and program leads managing the transition from R&D to production, this handoff is where projects succeed or stall.
+For engineers and program leads managing the transition from R&D to production, this handoff is where projects succeed or stall in custom computing systems.

 Let’s break down what changes between the two phases, and why smart hardware planning must account for both.